 In practical terms, geology is important for what?

 A: Mineral and hydrocarbon exploration and exploitation, evaluating water resources, understanding of

-natural hazards, the remediation of environmental problems, and providing insights into past climate change.
+hazards, the remediation of environmental problems, and providing insights into past climate change.

 The majority of geological data comes from research on what?

 These typically fall into one of what two categories?